If you’re eating in a calorie deficit and training hard but still not losing fat, here are 8 reasons explaining what

 - Understand that it may be a barrier and ACCEPT it.
 Work on things you CAN control.

 - There are medicines to add in that may be of benefit.
 For example, metformin with antipsychotics.
-Also sometimes appetite suppressants if the medicines is making you hungry
+Also sometimes appetite suppressants if the medicines are making you hungry

 Please note that I’m not a doctor so if you email me asking what seems to be medical advice, all I’m allowed to say is, ‘I’m not a doctor, please go speak to your healthcare professional’.

 Here’s the thing: you don’t want to lose weight, you want to lose fat.
 And the two are entirely different things.